hearthforpc-oss/Hearth/README.md

 4. Click the game you want to add, or browse manually if it isn't listed
 5. Confirm the file extension and click Add Game

-The game will appear in your worlds list like any other supported game.

 ---

 ## Hiding Games You Don't Play